PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

 0.3.10 Development

 Bugfixes:
-  Do not lose server-list contacts due to too long nicknames
+  Do not lose server-list contacts due to too long nicknames/comments Fixed receiving of multi-part messages (only first part was received)

 Improvements:
   URL events are now received as normal messages